The Best Cookware Sets

-All-Clad clearly doubled down on heat conduction in this set, with 5-ply construction of stainless steel, aluminum, and copper layers, so you should have no issues searing, browning, and sauteing to your heart’s content.
-But all those extra layers add up to extra weight, too, and on average the All-Clad Copper Core pans were almost twice as heavy as their Tramontina counterparts.
-A heavier pan tends to be slower to heat, regardless of the conductive layers, and this was hit or miss for the All-Clad Copper Core.
-It took just over 16 minutes to bring our quart of water to boil in the small saucepan, which was almost 50% longer than the average.
-On the other hand, it was the second hottest stainless pan we tested, reaching 135F after just a minute on the burner (the Tramontina got to 138F).
-These results may seem lukewarm compared to our speedy nonstick heaters, and they are, but it’s a relative comparison as preheating is pretty much par for the course with stainless steel.
+All-Clad clearly doubled down on heat conduction in this set, with 5-ply construction of stainless steel, aluminum, and copper layers, so you should have no issues searing, browning, and sautéing to your heart’s content.
+It was the second hottest stainless pan we tested, reaching 135℉ after just a minute on the burner (the Tramontina got to 138℉).
+These results may seem lukewarm, especially compared to speedy nonstick heaters, and they are, but longer preheating is pretty much par for the course with stainless steel.

-To be frank, with All-Clad Copper Core you’re partly paying for the brand name, but a perk of that brand name is a ‘Made in the USA’ guarantee which means quality materials and high quality control standards.
-For a set that calls for its very own stop on your home tour, the All-Clad Copper Core offers both quality and beauty alongside culinary prestige.
+The biggest downside to the All-Clad Copper Core is its enormous $1,300 price tag.
+To be frank, you’re partly paying for the brand name, but a perk of that brand name is a ‘Made in the USA’ guarantee which means quality materials and high quality control standards.
+For a cookware set that calls for its very own stop on your home tour, the All-Clad Copper Core offers both quality and beauty alongside culinary prestige.

 Do you need a whole set?

-Whether you purchase a cookware set or decide to buy pieces open stock, there are a few specialty pieces our experts noted were worth investing in too.
-Almost all our experts said that a cast iron skillet was a personal favorite.
+Almost all our experts said that a cast iron skillet was worth investing in.
 They’re versatile, precise, and just about nonstick when well-seasoned.
 They can also last a lifetime, a potential heirloom that will only make tastier food with each decade.
 They do require unique maintenance, so be sure to do your homework to properly season and care for cast iron.